pfrazee/json-lz/README.md

 # JSON LZ

 Pronounced "JSON Lazy."
-A toolset to:
+A toolset for app developers to share JSON data between applications without creating conflicts in meaning.
+Includes tools to:

  - Identify the schemas of JSON documents,
  - Transform between schema-vocabularies, and
- - Detect "fatal ambiguities" and fall back to smart defaults.
+ - Detect ambiguities and abort.

 **Status:** Work in progress.